pileofwolves/finmer/Docs/content/script-reference/save.md

 If you're looking for the functions for changing the actual save data contents, check [Variables & Persistent Storage](/script-reference/storage).

+Note that if the user creates a manual save using the save menu presented by `SaveData.ShowSaveDialog()`, any checkpoint save data created using `SaveData.TakeCheckpoint()` is deleted.
+This is done to avoid the potentially confusing scenario where the user could be led to believe that their checkpoint is more recent than their last manual save.

 <LuaReference group={ApiGroup} />